10-Day Portugal Trip (Part 2/5) – Sintra and Cascais Day Trip

 For the next leg of the journey, we hopped on the #403 bus from Sintra towards Cascais.
 Not going to lie, I was already starting to get tired at this point and snoozed a little on the journey before we stopped at Cabo da Roca.

-Cabo da Roca marks the most western point of the continent of Europe and, once upon a time, believed by people as the edge of the world.
-It was very windy there but the rugged cliffs make a spectacular landscape to admire.
-Apart from the monument, there’s a lighthouse as well and a standard tourist gift shop around but nothing else.
+Cabo da Roca marks the most western point of the continent of Europe and, once upon a time, was believed by people as the edge of the world.
+It was very windy there, but the rugged cliffs make a spectacular landscape to admire.
+Apart from the monument, there’s a lighthouse as well and a standard tourist gift shop around, but nothing else.

 Cascais and back to Lisbon